Key takeaways:

 6. Provide exceptional service to clients

 Once your new cleaning contract is signed and active, it’s time to start working.
-Approach each cleaning job with a non-negotiable commitment to customer service in order to keep your clients happy.
+To keep your clients happy, approach each cleaning task with a non-negotiable commitment to customer service.

-Service checklists are also helpful when you employ other cleaners, as the list ensures that everyone maintains high quality standards on the job.
+Service checklists are also helpful when you employ other cleaners.
+The list ensures that everyone maintains high-quality standards on the job.

 7. Offer contract extensions and renewals